to the Valley House Website.

 - Personal and vocational training and education to enable people to recognise and build upon their existing strengths and develop new skills.

-- Personal Counselling to enable individuals to look at the personal issues that may be affecting their ability to be more fully self-sustaining
+- Counselling and Pre-Counselling Support Service to enable individuals to look at the personal issues that may be affecting their ability to be more fully self-sustaining

 - The Navigation Centre which offers the community a range of facilities, advice and drop in.